johnomage/Internship/README.md

 Title: Text Data Scraping for Machine Learning-Based Price Predictions

 Description:
-This project focuses on scraping text-based data from various sources to build machine learning models for price predictions.
+This project focuses on scraping price-based data from various sources to build machine learning models for price predictions.
 The goal is to gather relevant textual information that can potentially impact the price of a particular asset, such as stocks, cryptocurrencies, or commodities, and use this data to train predictive models.

 Key Steps: